-Warning: Open catheter clamp prior to infusion through lumen to minimize the risk of damage to extension line from excessive pressure.
+Warning: Open catheter clamp prior to infusion through lumen to reduce risk of damage to extension line from excessive pressure.

-- When using any central venous catheter for intermittent infusion therapy, proper flushing (heparinization) using a positivepressure flushing technique will help prevent occlusion.
-NOTE: Neutral as well as positive displacement valve systems have also been shown to help prevent occlusion. - 6.
-Properly cleanse all valves with an appropriate antiseptic before being accessed. - 7.
-The SASH or SAS method of flushing will help eliminate occlusions due to incompatible solutions: - Saline Administer drug Saline Heparin (if used)
+Properly flush (heparinization) using a positive-pressure flushing technique to help prevent occlusion, when using any VAD for intermittent infusion therapy.

+NOTE: Neutral as well as positive displacement valve systems have also been shown to help prevent occlusion.

+- Properly cleanse all valves with an appropriate antiseptic before being accessed. - The SASH or SAS method of flushing will help eliminate occlusions due to incompatible solutions: - Saline Administer drug Saline Heparin (if used)

-Catheter Removal Procedure
+Catheter Removal Instructions

-- 1. CVC removal shall be performed:
+- 1. Perform catheter removal:

 - · following order of authorized prescriber

-- in accordance with organizational policies, procedures, and practice guidelines
+- in accordance with hospital/institutional policies, procedures, and practice guidelines

-- 2. A CVC shall be removed immediately upon patient assessment for:
+- 2. Remove catheter immediately upon patient assessment for:

 - suspected contamination i.e. when catheters are inserted during a medical emergency or if adherence to aseptic technique cannot be ensured

 - unresolved complication(s)

 - · discontinuation of therapy

 - source of infection

-Caution: Do not use guidewire techniques to replace catheters in patient suspected of having catheter-related infection.
+▲ Caution: Do not use guidewire techniques to replace catheters in patient suspected of having catheter-related infection.

-- Place patient in supine position, as clinically indicated to minimize the risk of potential air embolism. - 4.
+- 3. Place patient in supine position, as clinically indicated to reduce risk of potential air embolism. - 4.
 Remove dressing.

-Warning: Do not use scissors to remove dressing, to minimize the risk of cutting catheter.
+Warning: Do not use scissors to remove dressing, to reduce risk of cutting catheter.

-Remove sutures or staples; or open catheter stabilization device retainer wings and remove catheter from catheter stabilization device posts.

-- 6. Place gauze pad over insertion site and catheter. - Remove catheter by slowly pulling it parallel to skin.
+- Remove sutures or staples; or open catheter stabilization device retainer wings and remove catheter from catheter stabilization device posts. - 6.
+Place gauze pad over insertion site and catheter. - Remove catheter by slowly pulling it parallel to skin.
 If resistance is met while removing, catheter should not be forcibly removed and physician should be notified.

-Caution: Do not exert excessive force while removing catheter; to minimize the risk of catheter breakage.
+Caution: Do not exert excessive force while removing catheter, to reduce risk of catheter breakage.

-- 8. Upon removal of catheter: - · inspect for intact Blue FlexTip® or catheter tip - · ensure entire catheter length has been removed - 9.
+- 8. Upon removal of catheter: - inspect for intact Blue FlexTip® or catheter tip - · ensure entire catheter length has been removed - 9.
 Apply direct pressure to site until hemostasis is achieved. - 10.
 Apply alcohol swab to catheter stabilization device adhesive and gently lift pad off of skin (if applicable). - Dress insertion site.
-Sterile air occlusive dressing should be applied and site assessed every 24 hours until site is epithelialized.

-12. Document catheter removal procedure on patient's chart per hospital/institutional protocol.
+Apply sterile air occlusive dressing and assess site every 24 hours until site is epithelialized. - Warning: Residual catheter track remains an air entry point until completely sealed, occlusive dressing should remain in place for at least 24 - 72 hours dependent upon amount of time catheter was indwelling. - 12.
+Document catheter removal procedure on patient's chart per hospital/institutional protocol.